• Skip to primary navigation

 Here’s one that you probably didn’t think of as a herb for tea.

-Basil has a strong and fragrant flavor, known as a herbal antibiotic, antiseptic and anti-inflammatory.
+Basil has a strong and fragrant flavour, known as a herbal antibiotic, antiseptic and anti-inflammatory.

 In fact, Basil may provide an alternative to antibiotics for infectious diseases, including combating certain antibiotic-resistant strains of bacteria.